Antique Wicker Furniture Materials

 Reed–From the Inner Pith

-Reed is the inner pith of the rattan palm and looks similar to a wood with a lengthwise “grain” to it and will snap and break if bent to extreme.
-It is a versatile material that comes in all sizes and dimensions, so is used in basketry as well as wicker furniture appearing as spokes, weavers, curlicues, and embellishments.
+Reed is the inner pith of the rattan palm and looks similar to a wood with a lengthwise “grain” to it and will snap and break if bent to the extreme.
+It is a versatile material that comes in all sizes and dimensions, so is used in basketry as well as wicker furniture, appearing as spokes, weavers, curlicues, and embellishments.

 rattan-reed-inner-core